 Ticks are the scourge of many a dog owner; not only are these creatures unsavory, they also transmit the dangerous disease to your pets.
-According to experts, this is going to be a particularly bad year for ticks, and tick-transmitted disease; that is why it is so important to regularly check your dog for ticks, and once found, remove them promptly.
+Ticks are most common in the summer months.
+According to experts, tick populations in the U.S. are growing, as are areas with suitable tick habitat.
+This means an increase in prevalence of tick-borne diseases.
+That is why it is so important to regularly check your dog for ticks, and once found, remove them promptly.
 To do that though, you need to know how to safely remove engorged ticks from your pet’s skin, and that is where we are here to help.
 Read on as we let you in on the do’s and the don’ts of tick removal.

-Though smaller, ticks rather resemble spiders in appearance – they have four sets of legs, no antennae, and can’t jump or fly – and in fact, they are more closely related to the arachnid family than insects like flies and mosquitoes.
-Ticks feed on human and animal blood; once they have found a suitable host, they burrow their little heads into your skin, unfurl their feeding tube, and release a slew of chemicals that numb your skin, thin out the blood, and suppress your immune system function.
+Though smaller, ticks rather resemble spiders in appearance – they have four sets of legs, no antennae, and can’t jump or fly – and in fact, they are arachnids, not insects like flies and mosquitoes.
+Ticks feed on human and animal blood; once they have found a suitable host, they burrow their little heads into the skin, unfurl their feeding tube, and release chemicals that numb the skin, thin out the blood, and suppress immune system function.

-They then set to work feasting upon your precious life-stream – they take their time about it too; the average time taken for a tick to complete a ‘meal’, is two to three days.
+They then set to work feasting upon your precious life-stream – they take their time about it too; the average time taken for a tick to complete a ‘meal’, is two to three days and they can take up to seven days.
 In that time they swell to almost double their regular size (ideal for a female of the species that is ready to breed).

 Ticks and disease

-Ticks are also carriers for some very dangerous diseases, most notably, Lyme disease, which in those infected by it can result in severe joint pain, and inflammation of one’s brain which can in some cases be fatal.
+Ticks are also carriers for some very dangerous diseases, most notably, Lyme disease, which in those infected by it can result in severe joint pain, and inflammation of one’s brain.
 Rocky Mountain spotted fever (for those of you living in the United States), and anaplasmosis, are some other diseases commonly carried by many tick species.
-They too can potentially be lethal.
+They can potentially be lethal.
 Even worse, ticks can carry many diseases at once.

 That’s pretty scary stuff for your pet lovers out there!
 Luckily though, there is some good news, which is that ticks don’t transmit disease instantly.